credija/opa/README.md

 **Opa** was born as an internal project to fill the **absence of an XMPP client** that did not need an **installation on each machine**, was **developed with current techs**, had a **modern design** and supported **common features** for a chat in a corporate environment.

+Opa has a demo available which is at latest version.
+For testing there are two users:

+Username: darth
+Password: 1234

+Username: luke
+Password: 1234

-A demo is available here: https://www.credija.com.br/opa-demo
+The demo is available here, have fun: https://www.credija.com.br/opa-demo

 ---